patrick-kinnunen/patrick-kinnunen/README.md

-- 👋 Hi, I’m @patrick-kinnunen, currently a postdoctoral scholar at the Lawrence Berkeley National Lab, focused on active learning for biofuel titer optimization.

-- Previously, I was a PhD student at the University of Michigan, focused on mechanistic modeling of single-cell signaling pathways and machine learning for antibody optimization.
+I’m @patrick-kinnunen, currently a postdoctoral scholar at the Lawrence Berkeley National Lab, focused on active learning for biofuel titer optimization.
+Previously, I was a PhD student at the University of Michigan, focused on mechanistic modeling of single-cell signaling pathways and machine learning for antibody optimization.

 <!---